kirteeprajapati/kirteeprajapati/README.md

 <summary>About me</summary>
     <p>
         I am an enthusiastic self-taught student with a keen eye for detail.
-Currently, I am actively engaged in the open source community, applying the knowledge I have gained through my studies.
-In addition, I enjoy assisting individuals who are new to programming within various communities.
+Engaged in the open source community, applying the knowledge I have gained through my studies.
     </p>
     Here's a glimpse into my techy side:
     <ul>